-There is an alarming trend indicating increased anxiety, stress, and depression in children, teens, and young adults.
-It is now recognized as a mental health crisis.
-While young children are under increasing academic pressure, they are also playing less and less in or out of school.
-Research is very clear- play deficits and early stress affect children well into adolescence and beyond.
+Sadly, low academic achievement is just one of many impacts of play deficits.
+There is an alarming trend of increased anxiety, stress, and depression in children, teens, and young adults.
+It is now officially recognized as a mental health crisis.
+While young children are under increasing academic pressure, they are also playing less both in and out of school.
+Research is very clear- play deficits affect the neurodevelopment of children, with impacts well into adolescence and beyond.
+(Gray, 2011)

 Children have a right to daily free play.

-This site has been created to help K-2 educators gain new insight into how this underutilized resource, the play-instinct, can be harnessed to strengthen their students’ social, emotional, and academic skills.
-While incorporating play and creating more joyful, balanced classrooms, daily Play-Based Centers is also a flexible block of time to address the numerous challenges that all teachers face.
+This site has been created to help K-2 educators gain new insight into how this underutilized resource, the play instinct, can be harnessed to strengthen their students’ social, emotional, and academic skills.
+While incorporating play and creating more joyful, balanced classrooms, daily Play-Based Centers is also a practical, flexible block of time that teachers can use to address the numerous challenges of their increasingly complex classrooms.